github-education-resources/teacher-toolbox/students/student-resources.md

 - [Games on GitHub](https://github.com/leereilly/games): A list of open source games and game-related projects that can be found on GitHub - old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins for commercial games, libraries, frameworks, engines, you name it.

 ## Campus Experts
+GitHub Campus Experts are student leaders that strive to build diverse and inclusive spaces to learn skills, share their experiences, and build projects together.
+GitHub Campus Experts can be found across the globe leading in-person and online conferences, meetups, and hackathons, and maintaining open-source projects.
 - [Campus Experts Program](https://github.com/education/students/campus-expert)
 - [Campus Experts Blog: How to become a Campus Expert](https://dev.to/gh-campus-experts/campus-experts-applications-august-2024-46pl)